allmonday/pydantic-resolve/README.md

 <img style="width:420px;" src="./docs/images/resolver.png"></img>

-pydantic-resolve is a lightweight wrapper library based on pydantic.
-It adds resolve and post methods to pydantic and dataclass objects.
+pydantic-resolve is a lightweight wrapper library based on pydantic, It adds resolve and post methods to pydantic and dataclass objects.

+It aims to provide an more elegant way for data composining, helps developers focusing on the core business logic.

 ## Problems to solve